AND CONSERVATION OF THE STATE OF MONTANA

 To: All Concerned Persons

-1. On May 26, 2011, the Department of Natural Resources and Conservation published MAR Notice No. 36-22-157 regarding a notice of public hearing on the proposed adoption of the above-stated rules at page 819 of the 2011 Montana Administrative Register, Issue No. 10.
+1. On June 21, 2012, the Department of Natural Resources and Conservation published MAR Notice No. 36-22-167 regarding a notice of public hearing on the proposed repeal, amendment, and adoption of the above-stated rules at page 1234 of the 2012 Montana Administrative Register, Issue No. 12.

 (1) remains as proposed.

 (a) Dams already classified as high-hazard are not required to reapply for a hazard determination.